-Early in the spring, tall asiatic magnolias create dramatic interest while other plants such as crinodendrons, eucryphias and acers give colour at different times.
-A large rock garden built around the old quarry and natural rock outcrop provides a variety of habitats for smaller plants such as meconopsis, primulas, dwarf rhododendrons and many bulbs in season.
+Later in the summer, the large rock garden, built round the old quarry and natural rock outcrop, provides a variety of habitats for smaller plants such as meconopsis, primulas, paeonias, dwarf rhododendrons and many bulbs in season.
 This area has recently been deer fenced.